 After breakfast, we’ll drop lines and head off to our first destination, Port Townsend.
 Once we’re anchored we’ll head ashore to explore this quaint town, the hub of the northwest’s wooden boat building culture.
 Overnight on anchor.

 Day 3: To the San Juan Islands

-After breakfast we’ll head north towards Lopez Island.
+After breakfast, we’ll head north towards Lopez Island.
 This sail offers us some of our best chances at wild-life watching, as we weave through the San Juan Islands to our anchorage, Spencers Spit.
 Overnight on anchor.

 Day 4: Lopez Island Adventure

 Today we’ll get to explore Lopez Island and everything it has to offer.
-From hiking to biking to kayaking, this spot is an outdoor recreation oasis.
+From hiking to biking to kayaking, this spot is an outdoor recreational oasis.
 In the evening we’ll have a lovely campfire on shore and roast some marshmallows over the fire.
 We’ll spend the night at anchor here once again.

 Day 5: To Sucia Island